 Streaky Bay National Trust Museum

-The museum is housed in a former primary school.
-In its backyard, there is a collection of agricultural machinery and transport items, a relocated 1886 mud and timber farm cottage, a doctor’s surgery and printing machines from the local newspaper, the “West Coast Sentinel”.
+In the backyard, there is a collection of agricultural machinery and transport items, a relocated 1886 mud and timber farm cottage, a doctor’s surgery and printing machines from the local newspaper, the “West Coast Sentinel”.

 There is a 1936 Straight Eight Nash car, which carried the first overland mail service from Adelaide to Streaky Bay in 1938.

 Come and experience, first hand, how life was lived in country South Australia in the past.